Leshan21/Leshan21/README.md

 - 🎓 Computer Science Undergraduate
 - 💻 Passionate about coding and problem-solving
-- 🌟 Interested in web development and data
+- 🌟 Interested in web development and app development
   </p>